bthate/obot/README.rst

 irc
 ===

-the default bot just starts the shell, if you want to connect to IRC or XMPP use the -p (prompt) option to provide connection arguments,  for IRC this is <server> <channel> <nick>>.
+the default bot just starts the shell, if you want to connect to IRC use the -p (prompt) option to provide connection arguments for IRC this is <server> <channel> <nick>>.

 ::